 Our Board of Directors currently consists of eight members: Sanj K. Patel, Felix J. Baker, Stephen R. Biggar, Richard S. Levy, Thomas R. Malley, Tracey L. McCain, Kimberly J. Popovits and Barry D. Quart.
 As set forth in our Amended and Restated Bye-laws, the Board of Directors is currently divided into three classes with staggered terms.
-At the first general meeting of shareholders following our IPO, which is this Annual Meeting, each Class I director will be elected for a one-year initial term of office, each Class II director will be elected for a one-year initial term of office.
+At the first general meeting of shareholders following our IPO, which is this Annual Meeting, each Class I director will be elected for a three-year initial term of office, each Class II director will be elected for a one-year initial term of office, and each Class III director will be elected for a two-year initial term of office.
 Thereafter, members of each class will serve three-year terms.
 At each annual meeting of shareholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
 Our Amended and Restated Bye-laws provide that the authorized number of directors may be changed only by resolution of the Board of Directors.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
-The division of our Board of Directors may be removed only for cause by the affirmative vote of the holders of at least a majority in voting power of our outstanding shares entitled to vote in the elections.
+The division of our Board of Directors into three classes with staggered three-year terms may delay or prevent a change of our management or a change in control of our Company.
+Our directors may be removed only for cause by the affirmative vote of the holders of at least a majority in voting power of our outstanding shares entitled to vote in the election of directors.